openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 ## Authentication

-To allow the server thing to go online you should provide valid credentials for the user that the biding will use to interact with the server api (`userId` and `token` configuration properties).
+To allow the server thing to go online, you must provide valid credentials (`userId` and `token`) for the user that the biding will use to interact with the server.
 Please note that the user should be allowed on the Jellyfin server to remote control devices.

 In order to assist you with this process the binding expose a simple login form you can access on `<local openHAB server url>/jellyfin/<server thing id>` (example `http://127.0.0.1:8080/jellyfin/2846b8fb60ad444f9ebd085335e3f6bf`).